If your business needs money NOW, here’s every way to get small business grants in 2020.

-If you’re strapped for cash, or simply want to take advantage of FREE money available in grants, I’m going to give you every resource available to get money NOW.
+If you’re strapped for cash, or simply want to take advantage of FREE money available in grants, we’re going to give you every resource available to get money NOW.

 By end of this post, there shouldn’t be anything else for you to do BUT to get to work and start completing applications at the right places.

-In this post, I’m going to tell you exactly where I would go to find money for my business IMMEDIATELY.
+In this post, we’re going to tell you exactly where we would go to find money for our business IMMEDIATELY.

 So let’s begin.

 What are Small Business Grants?